department-of-veterans-affairs/vets-website/_education/4-survivors-dependent-fry-scholarship.md

 Dependents/survivors

 ### Available benefits
-Fry Scholarship (GI Bill benefits)
+Fry Scholarship (GI Bill® benefits)

 ### How it works
 Children are eligible as of their 18th birthday or after graduating high school, whichever comes first, until their 33rd birthday.
 A spouse has 15 years from the date of death of the Service Member to use the benefit.